 A Natural Born Ability to Lead

-There are a few reasons a good orthodontia specialist needs to be able to inspire faith in his or her ability to lead.
-Whether running their own practice or working as a partner in a larger office, the doctor is typically looked to as an authority figure by assistants, nurses, and office personnel.
+There are a few reasons a good orthodontic specialist needs to be able to inspire faith in his or her ability to lead.
+Whether running their practice or working as a partner in a larger office, the doctor is typically looked to as an authority figure by assistants, nurses, and office personnel.
 Additionally, a strong ability to command this type of respect will help the patients feel more comfortable placing their trust in the specialist.
 When patients can see their doctor in a position of authority, they feel more confident in him or her and are more willing to follow their recommendations.